 7.2.9 In some cases ACCA will refer the findings of a certificate holder's first monitoring visit to the Assessor or the Committee.
 This will usually be because of concerns over the holder's compliance with ACCA's regulations relating to its eligibility for a certificate or licence, in which case the referral will be direct to the Committee.
 Nevertheless there will be cases where the referral results solely from the firm's or individual's poor standard of work.
 In such cases the Assessor or Committee considers whether it is appropriate to treat the firm or individual differently from most other first visits with an unsatisfactory outcome.
 The decision will be based on the reasons given by ACCA for the referral, which are likely to concern the very poor standard of work and the lack of effort the firm or individual has made to comply with relevant requirements, and the representations from the firm or individual.
-The Assessor or Committee may decide to take no action (Order B1 and Order B6) or just warn the firm or individual or make an order similar to that for a second visit with an unsatisfactory outcome (Orders B2 and B3 and Orders B7, B8 and B9).
-The Committee could consider, as in any case, removing the certificate (Orders B10, B11 and B12) but this would be unlikely at a first visit.
+The Assessor or Committee may decide to take no action (Decision B1 and Order B7), just warn the firm or individual or impose conditions (Decisions B2 and B3 and Orders B8, B9 and B10).
+The Committee could consider, as in any case, withdrawing the certificate (Orders B11, B12 and B13) but this would be unlikely following a first visit.